nodejs/node/doc/api/os.md

 Returns the system uptime in number of seconds.

-Please be aware that the value returned can be inaccurate in some rare virtualization cases.
+The value returned can be inaccurate in some rare virtualization cases.
 The issue arises when the virtualized guest instance shares the kernel with the host system due to a bug in libuv. `os.uptime()` may thus provide the host's uptime instead of guest's.